 Blue Amazonite Gemstone Microweave Bracelet: these beaded gemstone bracelets are unique one-of-a-kind creations.
-They are stylish and durable on their own or stack them with one of our woven bracelets for a more complete look.
+They are stylish and durable on their own or stack with one of our woven bracelets for a more complete look.
 These bracelets are made to withstand outdoor activities and are water-friendly.
-This style is the microweave (smaller 4mm faceted beads) and is more delicate and dainty.
-We also offer the larger Blue Amazonite Gemstone Bracelet (with 6mm round beads), Blue Amazonite Woven Drop Earrings, and the matching Blue Amazonite Gemstone Microweave Anklet.
+This style is the microweave (made with smaller, 4mm faceted beads) and is more delicate and dainty.
+We also offer the larger Blue Amazonite Gemstone Bracelet (made with 6mm round beads), Blue Amazonite Woven Drop Earrings, and the matching Blue Amazonite Gemstone Microweave Anklet.

 To ensure a proper fit, we strongly recommend measuring your actual wrist and ordering a size that will fit as snug as possible, as some stretching/settling (up to 1/4″) will occur.
 Note: Our microweave bracelets and anklets are smaller and thinner, greater care should be taken to avoid potential damage.

 - Extra Small – fits up to a 6″ wrist.

 - Small – fits up to a 6.5″ wrist.